Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 for all functions $g \in L^2(\Omega)$ with spatial mean~$\bar g$, where the inner product is defined by

-and $f \in L^2(\Omega)$ if $\int_{\Omega} |f|^2 \intd \Omega < \infty$.
+and $h \in L^2(\Omega)$ if $\int_{\Omega} |h|^2 \intd \Omega < \infty$.
 Weak convergence is equivalent to mixing as a consequence of the Riemann--Lebesgue lemma.
-The equivalent conditions \eqref{eq:mixing_definition} and \eqref{eq:weak_convergence} require computing over all patches $A$ or functions $g$, respectively.
-Thus, neither of these conditions is very useful in practice.
-However, we now describe a theorem that shows there is a simpler way to determine whether or not weak convergence is satisfied.
+The equivalent conditions Eq.~\eqref{eq:mixing} and Eq.~\eqref{eq:weak_convergence} require computing over all patches $A$ or functions $g$, respectively.
+Thus, neither of these conditions, taken in isolation, is very useful in practice.
+However, we now describe a theorem that shows that there is a simpler way to determine whether or not weak convergence is satisfied.

 \textcite{Mathew2005} introduced the \emph{mix-norm}, which for mean-zero functions is equivalent to